-After the idea of divorce is introduced, you and your spouse may go from being an aligned couple to have competing interests.
+After the idea of divorce is introduced, you and your spouse may go from being an aligned couple to having competing interests.
 As such, one or both of you may decide to hire a divorce attorney.
 If your ex has counsel and you don’t, you may be thinking: My spouse is represented.
 Do I need a lawyer too?
 (Not necessarily).

 Wisconsin Divorce Requirements